The Role of Deductive and Inductive Reasoning in Large Language Models: Methodology

 \subsection{De-In-Ductive (DID) Framework}

 Figure \ref{fig:pipeline} illustrates the comparison between the IO, CoT, and DID frameworks.
 The IO (Input-Output) Method processes natural language queries by retrieving patterns and facts without engaging in iterative reasoning.
 The Chain of Thought (CoT) Method improves logical reasoning by breaking down complex problems into sequential steps.
 Our proposed De-In-Ductive (DID) Method goes further by dynamically integrating inductive and deductive reasoning.
 By iteratively generating and testing hypotheses, DID adapts to problem complexities more effectively than static methods like CoT, optimizing problem-solving by balancing reasoning modes in response to task difficulty.
-Based on Assumptions ~\ref{Asp:1} and ~\ref{Asp:2}, DID optimizes an objective function that balances both reasoning modes, dynamically adjusting as the complexity of the problem increases.

-\paragraph{Inductive Reasoning} The inductive phase generates hypotheses from observed data $D_p$.
-Using Bayesian inference, the posterior probability for a hypothesis $H$ is calculated as:

-where $P(H)$ is the prior probability and $P(D_p \mid H)$ is the likelihood of the observed data under hypothesis $H$.

-\paragraph{Deductive Reasoning} In the deductive phase, the generated hypothesis $H$ is tested against the new data $D_{\text{new}, p}$.
-The likelihood of the new data given the hypothesis is: